 NOTE 1: The name of the IOCs and attributes are to be decided in the normative phase.

-Besides satellite ephemeris data, satellite coverage information refers to location and time-related coverage availability of satellite/satellite constellation that provides discontinuous coverage can be provided by AMF/MME.
+Besides satellite ephemeris data, 3GPP management system can provide satellite coverage availability information to AMF/MME.
+The satellite coverage availability information provisioned to the AMF describes when and where satellite coverage is expected to be available in an area.
+The satellite coverage availability information is not UE specific and can be applied by the AMF for any UE in the affected area.

-This solution uses the instances of following IOCs or attributes representing the unreachability period information, for example named as coverageInformation, and it contains the following attributes:
+This solution uses the instances of following IOCs or attributes representing satellite coverage availability information to provide when and where satellite coverage is expected to be available in an area, for example named as coverageAvailabilityInformation, and it contains the following attributes:

-- Wait range based on network configuration (e.g. TA list) ;
+- Wait range, which is the location information and is based on network configuration (e.g. TA list) ;

-- UE out-of-coverage period, which indicates the timing information for when a UE is expected to be out of coverage, and when the UE is expected to re-gain coverage again.
+- expected coverage available time, which indicates the timing information related to expected coverage availability of satellite/satellite constellation.

-To determine UE's out-of-coverage period, 3GPP management system could provide the satellite coverage information (timing information when UE moves out/in of NTN coverage or/and location) to MME/AMF and UE.

-NOTE 2: Whether the satellite coverage information provided by AF via the NEF/SCEF or UE or OAM is to be decided by SA2